Our Focuses|Sustainable Supply Chain|Supply Chain Composition and Management Framework

 environmental impact, human rights, governance, etc.) - Sustainable education and training by the Supply Chain Management Center

-- Engage third-party verification bodies to accompany on-site audits of high-risk suppliers
+- Engaging third-party verification bodies to conduct on-site audits of high-risk suppliers

-- Promotion of Carbon Emission Management among Suppliers/Contractors
+- Promotion of Carbon Emission Management among Suppliers/OSAT Suppliers

 - Management of Green Product Production Operations